gjanders/SplunkVersionControl/README.md

 - [Search Head Backup](https://splunkbase.splunk.com/app/6438) - backup to an index, works in Splunk Cloud

 ## Release Notes
+### 1.2.18
+Updates to `splunkversioncontrol_backup_class.py`:
+- Remove the "disabled" flag from the collections if it exists during the backup

 ### 1.2.17
 Updates to `splunkversioncontrol_backup_class.py`:
 - Added retry logic